USE CASE: How Radeus Labs Tackled AI Deployment Challenges with a Cloud-Based Chatbot

 • AI Hallucinations: Our chatbot occasionally provided incorrect or misleading responses—commonly known as "AI hallucinations."
 This required continuous model retraining, extensive prompt refinement, and frequent manual validation, consuming significant developer and intern hours.

-• Limited VRAM Capacity: Cloud GPU instances often lacked sufficient VRAM for efficient model training and rapid iterations, severely slowing down refinement processes and delaying critical updates.
+• Limited VRAM Capacity: Cloud GPU instances often lacked sufficient VRAM for efficient model training and rapid iterations for high GPU output computing, severely slowing down refinement processes and delaying critical updates.

-• Escalating Cloud Costs: The cloud provider’s pay-per-training pricing model quickly became unsustainable, as repeated refinements drove up operational expenses significantly, raising concerns about long-term financial viability.
+• Escalating Cloud Costs: The cloud provider’s pay-per-training pricing model quickly became unsustainable, as repeated refinements drove up operational expenses significantly, raising concerns about long-term financial viability for cloud AI infrastructure.

 • Initial Technical Missteps: Initially, we attempted to embed all information directly into the chatbot's instructions, not realizing that employing a vector store was the correct approach.
 This oversight caused early inefficiencies and extended development time.